 The Aerojet Rocketdyne (AR) Foundation, formerly GenCorp Foundation, is proud to partner with many educational organizations to support STEM – Science Technology Engineering Math – education in our communities.
-(For a complete listing of AR Foundation grantees, please see the 2017 Grant Recipients List.)

 - Challenger Center for Space Science Education

 Challenger Center for Space Science Education offers dynamic, hands-on exploration and discovery opportunities to students around the world.
 Through Challenger Learning Centers – students have the chance to become astronauts and engineers and solve real-world problems as they share the thrill of discovery on missions through the solar system.
 Using space simulation and role-playing strategies, students bring their classroom studies to life and cultivate the skills needed for future success.
 Learning centers reach into communities around the globe, engaging more than 400,000 middle school-age students and 40,000 educators each year.

 - Project Lead the Way

 Project Lead the Way is the nation's leading provider of science, technology, engineering, and math (STEM) programs.
 Through world-class K-12 curriculum, high-quality teacher professional development, and outstanding partnerships, PLTW is helping students develop the skills needed to succeed in the global economy.

 Science Buddies is an award-winning, nonprofit that empowers K-12 students, parents, and teachers to quickly and easily find free project ideas and help in all areas of science from physics to food science and music to microbiology.

 The Museum of Flight exists to acquire, preserve, and exhibit historically significant air and space artifacts, which provide a foundation for scholarly research, and lifelong learning programs that inspire an interest in and understanding of science, technology, and the humanities.